Sexuality in Later Life

 Age does not protect you from sexually transmitted diseases.
 Older people who are sexually active may be at risk for diseases such as syphilis, gonorrhea, chlamydial infection, genital herpes, hepatitis B, genital warts, and trichomoniasis.

-Talk with your doctor about ways to protect yourself from all sexually transmitted diseases.
+Talk with your doctor about ways to protect yourself from all sexually transmitted diseases and infections.
 Go for regular checkups and testing.
 Talk with your partner.
 You are never too old to be at risk.

 Sexuality is often a delicate balance of emotional and physical issues.
-How you feel may affect what you are able to do.
-Many older couples find greater satisfaction in their sex life than they did when they were younger.
-They have fewer distractions, more time and privacy, no worries about getting pregnant, and greater intimacy with a lifelong partner.
+How you feel may affect what you are able to do and what you want to do.
+Many older couples find greater satisfaction in their sex lives than they did when they were younger.
+In many cases, they have fewer distractions, more time and privacy, no worries about getting pregnant, and greater intimacy with a lifelong partner.

 Older couples face the same daily stresses that affect people of any age.
-They may also have the added concerns of age, illness, retirement, and other lifestyle changes, all of which may lead to sexual difficulties.
-Try not to blame yourself or your partner.
-You may find it helpful to talk to a therapist.
+They may also have the added concerns of illness, retirement, and lifestyle changes, all of which may lead to sexual difficulties.
+Talk openly with your partner, and try not to blame yourself or your partner.
+You may also find it helpful to talk with a therapist, either alone or with your partner.
 Some therapists have special training in helping with sexual problems.
-If your male partner is troubled by ED or your female partner seems less interested in sex, don’t assume he or she is no longer interested in you or in sex.
-Many of the things that cause these problems can be helped.
+If you sense changes in your partner’s attitude toward sex, don’t assume they are no longer interested in you or in an active sex life.
+Talk about it.
+Many of the things that cause sexual problems in older adults can be helped.

 Don’t be afraid to talk with your doctor if you have a problem that affects your sex life.
 He or she may be able to suggest a treatment.
 For example, the most common sexual difficulty of older women is painful intercourse caused by vaginal dryness.
 Your doctor or a pharmacist can suggest over-the-counter vaginal lubricants or moisturizers to use.
 Water-based lubricants are helpful when needed to make sex more comfortable.
 Moisturizers are used on a regular basis, every 2 or 3 days.
 Or, your doctor might suggest a form of vaginal estrogen.

-If ED is the problem, it can often be managed and perhaps even reversed.
+If ED is the problem, it can often be managed and perhaps even reversed with medication or other treatments.
 There are pills that can help.
 They should not be used by men taking medicines containing nitrates, such as nitroglycerin.
 The pills do have possible side effects.
-Other available treatments include vacuum devices, self-injection of a drug, or penile implants.
+Be wary of any dietary or herbal supplements promising to treat ED.
+Always talk to your doctor before taking any herb or supplement.

 Physical problems can change your sex life as you get older.
-But, you and your partner may discover you have a new closeness.
-Talk to your partner about your needs.
-You may find that affection—hugging, kissing, touching, and spending time together—can make a good beginning.
+If you are single, dating and meeting new people may be easier later in life when you’re more sure of yourself and what you want.
+If you’re in a relationship, you and your partner may discover new ways to be together as you get older.
+Talk to your partner or partners about your needs.
+You may find that affection—hugging, kissing, touching, and spending time together—can be just what you need, or a path to greater intimacy and sex.

 National Library of Medicine